TykTechnologies/tyk-docs-hugo/tyk-docs/content/api-management/security-best-practices.md

   - /security/
 ---

-## Introduction
+## Overview

-Implementing best-practice API security requires a holistic approach that covers many different topics.
+Implementing API security best-practice requires a holistic approach that covers many different topics.
 It’s recommended to start by reading the [OWASP API Security Top 10](https://owasp.org/API-Security/editions/2023/en/0x00-header/), which is a great resource for API security practitioners that provides clear explanations of the various threats and solutions.

+In this guide, we’ll explore the core pillars of API security and management, delve into the security features Tyk offers to protect your APIs, and examine how Tyk mitigates OWASP API security threats.

 ## Authentication